simleb/FishFlow/README.md

 ### Required options

 At the minimum, you need to provide an input file.
-If this is all you specify, Fish Flow will produce an output data file in the same directory and with the same name as the input video (but with a `.h5` extension).
+If this is all you specify, FishFlow will produce an output data file in the same directory and with the same name as the input video (but with a `.h5` extension).

-If you ask for an output video, Fish Flow will not produce an output data file unless you also ask it to.
+If you ask for an output video, FishFlow will not produce an output data file unless you also ask it to.
 You can ask for multiple output videos.

 ### Errors